mars885/hilt-binder/README.md

 }
 ````

 What happens if we have a class that has a superclass and also implements some interfaces?
-In that case, we'll have to manually specify the type we would like to bind to using `to` parameter of the annoation.
+In that case, we'll have to manually specify the type we would like to bind to using `to` parameter of the annotation.
 For example, to bind to an interface:

 ````kotlin
 abstract class AbstractImageLoader